 "Food desert" is where it is difficult to find affordable, healthy food, sometimes located farther than a mile in a city and 10 miles from rural settings.

-• Urban vs. Rural: The way of food deserts problem is required in different ways in both urbanized and rural settings.
-Cities deprived of community grocery stores force residents to travel longer distances and forcefully search for healthy food, while in rural areas, the demands for food retailers remain nonexistent.
+Urban vs. Rural: Food deserts are addressed differently in urbanized and rural settings.
+Cities deprived of community grocery stores force residents to travel longer distances and search for healthy food, while in rural areas, the demand for food retailers remains nonexistent.

-• Transportation and Accessibility: The people who own a car or use fixed schedules of public transport might be fortunate, but others who can not find a vehicle or proper public transport are living in a food desert that will not help them buy the food in affordable prices and can cause the food insecurity.
+Transportation and Accessibility: People who own a car or use fixed-scheduled public transport might be fortunate, but others who can not find a vehicle or proper public transport live in a food desert that does not help them buy affordable food, leading to food insecurity.

-• Health Implications: The residents of a food desert county may rely on traveling to far-off 24-hour convenience stores or fast food chains, which in turn contribute to poor eating habits, obesity, and related diseases such as diabetes and heart disease.
+Health Implications: Residents of a food desert county may rely on traveling to far-off 24-hour convenience stores or fast food chains, which can lead to poor eating habits, obesity, and related diseases such as diabetes and heart disease.

-• Community and Policy Responses: All the workable directions to deal with the challenges of food deserts are building community gardens, introducing mobile markets, and giving incentives to the supermarkets open in underserved areas.
+Community and Policy Responses: Building community gardens, introducing mobile markets, and incentivizing supermarkets to open in underserved areas are all workable ways to address the challenges of food deserts.
 Policy initiatives are supposed to ensure food access and build supportive communities.

-Addressing food deserts is one of the ways of combating food insecurity.
-One approach is improving physical access and providing more affordable and nutritious food.
+Addressing food deserts is one way to combat food insecurity.
+Other approaches include improving physical access and providing more affordable and nutritious food.

 Another approach is to address the low-income social issues resulting from these disparities.